Reasonable Salary for an S Corporation Owners (2026 Guide)

 The IRS may reclassify distributions as wages, resulting in back payroll taxes, penalties, and interest.

-There is no fixed number, but many S Corp owners earning around $200,000 may have a reasonable salary in the range of $80,000 to $130,000 depending on their role, industry, and level of involvement in the business.
+There is no fixed number, but many S Corporation owners earning around $200,000 may have a reasonable salary in the range of $80,000 to $130,000 depending on their role, industry, and level of involvement in the business.